kadarakos/kiko-now/_posts/2020-03-29-Squashchetta.md

 ### The Finale

-Peel the Squash and cut it into beautiful slivers or glowing orange goodness.
+Peel the Squash and cut it into beautiful nuggets of glowing orange goodness.
 Place it on your nicest plate along with the bread.
 My twin flame is a purist and enjoys the it with the crunchy bread, but I like to add hummus into the mix.